Overton Grange Statement of Provision

 -

-We have two BSL trained Teaching Assistants who spend all their time with HI students
+We have one BSL trained Teaching Assistant who spends 30% of their time with HI students (remainder spent with non-HI students)

 -